- Grill Sergeant Mouth Box

 Anchovies are a somewhat polarizing ingredient, but for those who love them, they really love them!
 And maybe anyone who doesn’t like anchovies has just never had any as good as these!
 These are white anchovies from Italy.
 White anchovies are milder in taste than other varieties.
 They can really elevate a Cesar Salad and add a richness and depth of flavor to pasta sauce.

 Even the biggest vegetable haters will love them if they’ve been roasted in duck fat.
 A restaurant near me cooks their French fries in it, and they are perfect.
-This is the only pasture-raised, non-GMO duck fat in the world.
 Duck fat is Keto, Paleo, and Whole 30 approved.
+This order is a two-pack.

 If you think of Day-Glo red “maraschino” cherries that come in a glass jar as the pinnacle of fancy cherries, guess again!
 These are what real Italian cherries are.
 Amarena cherries are a small, bitter cherry grown in Bologna and Modena, Italy.
 Packed in syrup, they aren’t sickly sweet like those jarred maraschino cherries.
 These are delicious mixed with yogurt, spooned over ice cream, or added to a cocktail.